The best cinemas comply with the current DCI Specifications and SMPTE 431 standards.

 – You could use the built-in fL system in the projector and match the fL values the various presets had when they were calibrated.

 -You should be at the target illumination 14 fL (2D)/ 4,5 fL (3D) when a new lamp is at 65-75 percent power in the Scope preset.

--You should regularly auto adjust the lamp and then increase it’s power to get 14 fL
+-You should regularly auto adjust the lamp and use the auto-adjustment of lamp power so it is always 14 fL

 -At the end of the lamp’s life it should be at 100 percent, not at the start.